marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## General Notes

 * DON'T FORGET ABOUT WISHES
+* Fix volume on ambience
+* Download all youtube music to media PC (avoid YouTube player not working properly)
 * Implement Path of the Beast only after Ethel's first transformation?

 ## Notes for Next Session